SW-Social Work Courses

 SW 208.
 Disaster Preparedness.
 3 Hours.

-A multi-disciplinary perspective on aspects of disaster preparedness and response to natural and man-made disasters.
-Provides review of current recommendations on disaster preparedness, local, state and federal response networks and organizations, and psychosocial aspects of response including sheltering, crisis intervention and psychological first aid.
+This course uses a multi-disciplinary perspective on aspects of domestic disaster preparedness and response for natural and man-made disasters.
+This course provides review of current recommendations on disaster preparedness, local, state and federal response networks and organizations, and psychosocial aspects of response including sheltering, crisis intervention and psychological first aid.
+This course does not cover international issues.

 SW 222.
 Social Work Values Lab.
 4 Hours.